cyschneck/cyschneck/README.md

 *Try it Out:*

-A Flask application is running at [cyschneck.pythonanywhere.com](http://cyschneck.pythonanywhere.com/) as a basic front-end to to demonstrate the functionality of the star-chart-spherical-projection and muller-eot Python packages
+A Flask application is running at [cyschneck.pythonanywhere.com](http://cyschneck.pythonanywhere.com/) with a basic front-end to to demonstrate the functionality of the star-chart-spherical-projection and muller-eot Python PyPi packages

 **History Survival Guide** ⚗️👩🏽‍🚀🧮👨🏽‍🚀🔭